Are your homemade pickles too sour or vinegary? Here’s how to prevent and fix over-fermented pickles!

 Before you start adding water and sugar to your batch of homemade pickles, take a moment to read through some of our tips.
 Below you can learn how to correct your sour pickles and even how to avoid making them too sour in the first place.
 Let's get started.

-What Makes Pickles Sour
+What Makes Pickles Sour/Vinegary

 Fermented pickles (also known as brined pickles) must go through a fermentation process for several weeks for the fermentation to take place.
 Fermentation is when bacteria produce acids necessary to preserve the pickles.
 The bacteria also generates and creates the pickled flavor.